-Included in Group's acquisitions during the year is capitalised interest of £1,346k (2018: £898k) and directly attributable costs of £1,095k (2018: £927k).
+Included in Group's acquisitions during the year is capitalised interest of £1,257k (2019: £1,346k).
 The amount of cumulative interest capitalised in housing properties is not separately identifiable.

 The cost of construction, or of refurbishment for stock transferred to Poplar HARCA at nil cost is shown above.
-Maintenance expenditure of £869k (2018: £810k) was capitalised during the year.
+Maintenance expenditure of £1,258k (2019: £869k) was capitalised during the year.